BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 Gargantuan|128 / 64|32 ft. - 64 ft.|16 tons - 125 tons
 Colossal|256 / 128|64 ft. or more|125 tons or more

-## Daily progress
+## Progress Points (PP)

 At the beginning of each day, a crafter makes a crafting skill check to determine how much progress they make in crafting the item.
 They make a check against the Complexity DC of the item they’re working on.
-If successful, add the total result to the projects progress value (PV).
-If the check succeeds by 5, the accrued PV points equal twice the check result.
-If the check succeeds by 10 or more, it’s triple the check result in progress.
+If successful, add the total result to the project's Progress Point (PP) total.
+If the check succeeds by 5, the accrued PP equals twice the check result.
+If the check succeeds by 10 or more, it’s triple the check result in PP.

 Failing a daily progress check means that no progress is made that day.
-Failing by 5 deducts one quarter of the accrued PV.
-Failing by 10 deducts half of the accrued PV.
-Failing by 15 or more deducts all PV, destroying the project completely and requiring the crafter to start over; half of the required raw materials can be salvaged from the failed project, the other half will need to be acquired by the crafter to resume work.
+Failing by 5 deducts one quarter of the accrued PP. Failing by 10 deducts half of the accrued PP. Failing by 15 or more deducts all PP, destroying the project completely and requiring the crafter to start over; half of the required raw materials can be salvaged from the failed project, the other half will need to be acquired by the crafter to resume work.

 If the crafter doesn’t have the required tools for their craft, they get -5 on their craft check.
 If they possess masterwork tools, they get +2.
 Some crafting skills require certain facilities (e.g. smithing requires a forge).